-The primary reason for the development of the water budget model was to estimate Historic lake stage exceedance percentiles that could be used to support development of Minimum and Guidance Levels for the lake.
-Model calibration was therefore focused on matching long-term percentiles based on measured water levels, rather than short-term high and low levels.
-Model calibration statistics that are reported are based on comparison of pairs of daily measured and modeled water levels.
+The primary reason for the development of the water budget model is to estimate lake stage exceedance percentiles without groundwater impacts which can be used to extrapolated long-term Historic percentiles necessary to support development of Minimum and Guidance Levels for the lake.
+Model calibration was therefore focused on matching the longest period of measured water levels representing a current stable groundwater withdrawal regime.